Muslim man charged in attempted Florida car bombing

 By Barbara Liston

-ORLANDO, Fla A 25-year-old Muslim man born in Kosovo was charged on Monday with trying to obtain explosives and firearms to attack Florida businesses and a police station, authorities said.
+ORLANDO, Florida A 25-year-old Muslim man born in Kosovo was charged on Monday with trying to obtain explosives and firearms to attack Florida businesses and a police station, authorities said.

 He was arrested Saturday night after taking possession from an undercover FBI agent of what he believed to be explosives and firearms.
 He then armed what he thought was a car bomb intended to explode outside an Irish bar, according to a statement from the U.S. Attorney.
 The devices were rendered inoperable by the agents.